Med-ami/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. Count that word : Display the number of lines that contain the pattern “bin” in the file /etc/passwd
 + grep "bin" /etc/passwd | wc -l

+16. What's next? :Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
++ grep -A "root" /etc/passwd